Sonos set-top streaming box: rumours, leaks and our wishlist for the Apple TV rival

 We hope the Sonos streaming box marks a return to form for troubled company.
 The fallout from its app debacle continues, recently claiming the scalp of the firm's CEO, though the company did finish 2024 on a high with the launch of the excellent Sonos Arc Ultra soundbar.

-Sonos has a lot to lose.
+Sonos has a lot to lose, which could be why it is supposedly stalling the development and launch of its debut video streamer.
 It has built a strong reputation thanks to well-designed and thought-out products that deliver excellent build quality, (mostly) superb sound quality and great ease of use.
-But branching out into new markets isn't easy, as the firm recently learned with its Ace headphones.
-And it has a lot of customers to win back after the great app disaster of 2024.
+But branching out into new markets isn't easy, as the firm recently learned with its Ace headphones – especially when that market features no shortage of popular and established rivals from some of the world's biggest tech companies – Apple, Amazon and Google.
+It has customers to win back after the great app disaster of last year, too.

 A video device will be an even bigger risk for the firm.
-It will be fascinating to see if it can nail all of the fiddly video-processing details (frame rate-matching, HDR switching, upscaling etc) on the first attempt, or if it will end up rushing the device out before it's ready, like the recent Ace headphones.
+It will be fascinating to see if it can nail all of the fiddly video-processing details (frame rate-matching, HDR switching, upscaling etc) on the first attempt, or offer a more sophisticated and less fragmented streaming app experience across Netflix, Disney Plus and Amazon Prime Video etc than is currently available.

 The streaming market is currently dominated by more affordable devices, but if Sonos can get it right, the Apple TV 4K could finally have a serious rival.